Kenneth-Huang/react_rails_api_city_data/README.md

 - Start that server with `rails s` and browse to `localhost:3001`
 - Fork and clone or download this repo
 - Start this server with `npm serve` and browse to `locahost:3000`
+- Run the SASS preprocessor in a different tab `npm run watch-css`

 ## Tour of the App